QuantEcon/lecture-python-intro/lectures/ar1_processes.md

 * dividends
 * productivity, etc.

-AR(1) processes can take negative values but are easily converted into positive processes when necessary by a transformation such as exponentiation.

 We are going to study AR(1) processes partly because they are useful and partly because they help us understand important concepts.
-Specifically, AR(1) processes are valuable as they can measure the persistence of shocks over time.

 Let's start with some imports: